ChainAgnostic/CAIPs/CAIPs/caip-261.md

     "id": "ipfs://QmcwYEnLysTyepjjtJw19oTDwuiopbCDbEcCuprCBiL7gl",
     "type": "JsonSchema"
   },
 ```

 #### Validity Verification
-The verification process MUST check the assertions storage to ensure the existence of verifiable credentials that render any previous ones obsolete due to "revocation" or "update" status.
-The verification MUST check as well the validity periode if it exists.
+Prior to their consumption, assertions MUST undergo a thorough validation process to ascertain their current validity.
+This process includes several critical checks:
+- Determining whether an assertion has been superseded by a more recent one,
+- Verifying if the assertion has been formally revoked, and
+- Confirming that the assertion is within its designated validity period and has not expired.

 ### Trust Assertions Consumption
-Following the verification process, the trust graph can be utilized by any consumer to calculate insight relative to any use-case.
+After the verification process, the consumer can utilize the trust graph for generating insights relevant to their specific use-case.

 #### Processing

-The consumption of the trust graph typically involves recursive calculations across the graph, following specific rules, to derive peers reputation scores.
+The consumption of the trust graph typically involves recursive calculations across the graph, following specific rules, to derive peers insights such as reputation scores.
-This process can utilize various existing or newly developed algorithms tailored to the unique requirements of the trust graph.
+This process can utilize various existing or newly developed algorithms tailored to the unique requirements of the use-case.
 This standard remains inopiniated regarding this processing.

-However, the standard does offer some guidelines to ensure integrity and transparency in the processing of the trust graph.
+However, the standard does offer some guidelines to ensure integrity and transparency in the processing of the trust graph:

-- Calculations made using the established trust graph MUST be fully provable, necessitating the disclosure of all sourced data and the computation algorithm used.
+- Calculations made using the established trust graph SHOULD be fully provable, necessitating the disclosure of all consumed data and the computation algorithm used.
 This level of transparency guarantees that trust-based calculations are both replicable and verifiable, allowing any interested party to understand or question the outcomes,
 - Trust assertions COULD be disregarded or given less weight given any rules (for example a minimum activity, the ownership of an asset, or if entries are not recognized)

 #### Reputation Score
-The outcome of the trust graph processing commonly resullt in trust scores.
+In addition to detailing the structure of incoming assertions, this proposal also outlines the generation of outgoing assertions, which correspond to the issuance of peer trust scores calculated leveraging the trust graph.

-- `trustScoreScope`: This defines the used trust perimeter(s) to calculate the trust score.
+- `trustScoreScope`: This defines the used trust perimeter(s) to calculate the trust score;
 - `value`: Calculated score;
+- `result`: Interpretation of the score up to the trust computer; It MUST remain within the following range: [-1,1].
+This could be translated as follows: 'Highly distrusted' (-1), 'Distrusted' (-0.5), 'Neutral' (0), 'Trusted' (0.5), 'Higly Trusted' (1);
 - `trustScoreType`: Algorithm used to process the trust score;

-Additional data can be added according to the trust score type.
+This structure can be enriched according to the trust score kind.

 **Peer Trust Score**
 ```json